From Static Designs to Dynamic Experiences

 * "props": {"label": "Name", "required": true}

-readonlyfor thread safety - Constructor Promotion: PHP 8.2+ feature for compact code
+readonlyfor thread safety - Constructor promotion: a PHP 8.2+ feature for compact code

 Step 4: Component Registry (Security Layer)